alexvea/KB/README.md

 It is a good practive to add a summary of the case (description, diagnostics, solution), to help others engineers to understand the case without having to read all the exchanges.

 2)Slack channels:

 The data source can be used to ask general questions to get confirmation of a functionnality, or start a topic about a potential bug detection.
-We have channels for every functionnalities to be able to get in touch with the proper developpers.
+We have channels for every functionnalities to be able to get in touch with the proper experts/developpers.

 However, we currently use the free version of Slack, preventing us to access to more than 90 days of chat history. [source](https://slack.com/intl/fr-fr/help/articles/115002422943-Limites-d%E2%80%99utilisation-des-espaces-de-travail-gratuits)
-But with the help of this Zendesk
+But with the help of this Zendesk [app](https://www.zendesk.com/marketplace/apps/support/972305/slack/), we are able to keep the chat history in Zendesk side conversation functionnality.

+**advices :**
+After asking any questions, it's always a good practice to give a feedback if the answer/solution was helpfull.

 3)Confluence and Jira:

+Theses tools are mostly used for internal purpose by R&D and the CC Team.
+In our Confluence [link](https://centreon.atlassian.net/wiki/spaces/PSD/pages/83690927/Customer+Care), we can find usefull informations like tools, processes or technical documentation.
+Actually as CC engineer, we can create topics to share some tips and tricks.
+We can call them internal KB articles.

+In Jira, it includes BUG reports, QA processes, etc. In some of the BUG reports, it can contain workaround fix/solution provided by the CC engineers, the TSM or the developpers.

+4)The Guard :

+The website is the Customer care platform used by our supported customers to create new case

-4)External sources (google, official documentation, Stackoverflow)
+5)External sources (google, official documentation, Stackoverflow)

 ## KB Template/example :